 As a boy, Hoban trained as a carpenter and wheelwright and from those beginnings gradually acquired the skills that enabled him to win that competition and design one of the most famous buildings in the world.
-Of course, seeing as the home of the President of the United States is based on Leinster House, the home of the Irish Parliament in Dublin, it seems obvious that it was an Irishman behind it.
+Of course, seeing as the home of the President of the United States is located in Leinster House, the home of the Irish Parliament in Dublin, it seems obvious that an Irishman was behind it.

 Born in c.
 1762, in Callan, County Kilkenny, Hoban was trained in the Neoclassical (Georgian in Britain and Ireland) style and worked in this design tradition throughout his architectural career.
 He immigrated to the United States just after the Revolutionary War and first settled in Philadelphia.

-He moved onwards to South Carolina where he designed the old state capitol building at Columbia.
+He moved on to South Carolina, where he designed the old state capitol building in Columbia.

-It was at George Washington’s suggestion that Hoban went to the federal capital in 1792 and submitted a plan for the presidential mansion in Washington DC.
-Hoban won the national competition and received the commission to build the White House.
+It was at George Washington’s suggestion that Hoban went to the federal capital in 1792 and submitted a plan for the presidential mansion in Washington, DC.
+Hoban won the national competition and was commissioned to build the White House.
 He was also awarded $500 and a lot in the District of Columbia.

 The cornerstone of the famous house was laid in 1793, and work continued until 1801.
-Hoban also supervised the reconstruction of the building after it was burned by the British, led by Irishmen General Robert Ross after they captured Washington during the War of 1812.
+Hoban also supervised the reconstruction of the building after it was burned by the British, led by Irishman General Robert Ross, following their capture of Washington during the War of 1812.

-The design for the White House was generally influenced by Leinster House in Dublin and the main facade by plate 51 in James Gibbs’ Book of Architecture (London, 1728).
+The design of the White House was generally influenced by Leinster House in Dublin and by the main facade shown in plate 51 of James Gibbs’ Book of Architecture (London, 1728).
 Leinster House was constructed c.
 1750 for the Duke of Leinster.
-Hoban greatly admired the structure and its designer Richard Cassels.
+Hoban greatly admired the structure and its designer, Richard Cassels.

 Leinster House, Irish government buildings, in Dublin.